December 4 – December 20 · Gemini

 Never miss a shower again

-Get a push alert the evening a shower peaks over your city — and only when the sky is actually clear.
-Free.
+The app does it for you — a free push alert the evening a shower peaks over your city, and only when the sky is actually clear.
+Out now on iPhone; the Android version is on its way.